 How would YOUR life be different if your dog weren't aggressive?
 What could you do that you cannot do now??

-NOTE: Due to a very busy schedule, I am currently taking a break from stranger and dog/dog aggression cases during the busy summer season.
+NOTE: Due to a very busy schedule, I am currently not taking stranger, child, and dog/dog aggression cases.
 I *will* take on Aggression cases where the dog is biting and growling at family members in the home (growls when asked to move, or be handled, is fine with most other people, but challenges his family members, etc.)

 The Aggression Consultation is usually a last resort for dogs with biting and growling problems towards either people and/or other dogs.
 The session is a combination of evaluation, education, and setting up a treatment/management plan, as well as some basic training exercises.

 Prior to our appointment, you will fill out 2 questionnaires (see below) so I can prepare a personalized packet for you.
 When we meet, we begin by going over these histories and I evaluate the dog, making a preliminary assessment of the aggression (or other behavior problem such as separation anxiety, phobias, etc.).
 Then we discuss the relationship between dog and his family and simple things that YOU can do that change how your dog acts; this is key.
 Many families have told me that they notice a dramatic difference after just the first session by implementing these simple techniques.
 Trying to fix a behavior problem without first working on the relationship is like swimming upstream.
 If your dog has inadvertently been allowed to be in control (VERY common!), s/he needs demotion, which is relatively simple to do and totally non-confrontational; it's all psychology!
 People are amazed at the little and big ways their dog has THEM trained instead of vice versa.
 YOU’RE supposed to decide who is dangerous, not her/him (for example).
 We will also set up a management program so s/he is not allowed to practice the aggressive behavior anymore.